 Default Notice Issued as Stormwater Contamination Battle with Fort Bragg Escalates

-Fort Bragg's failure to respond to allegations by the mill site owners adds new twist in $10–50 million lawsuit over allegedly toxic stormwater and dioxin contamination.
+Fort Bragg's failure to respond to allegations by the mill site owners adds a new twist in $10–50 million lawsuit over allegedly toxic stormwater and dioxin contamination.

 According to the railways, the city discharged untreated, hazardous stormwater onto their private property for years, effectively transforming the eight-acre pond into an unlicensed toxic waste dump.